 We start the first class of the day with a meditation, and each student gets to share how they are feeling.
 I love that we allocate them time each day to communicate their emotions, it is equally excellent speaking practice!

-We get 50mins for lunch while the students eat.
+We get 50 minutes for lunch while the students eat.
 Most days I bring my own lunch because I like doing my own creative work (video editing, writing or journaling) during my break.
-I find with talking all day long with kids although super rewarding, can also be moderately draining.
+I find that talking all day long with kids although super rewarding, can also be moderately draining.
 So I try using my lunch and prep blocks to recharge.
 Some days my co-workers and I will go out to one of the numerous restaurants in the area.

-Our favourite is a traditional Korean mom and pop-shop loving deemed “The Soup Place.”
+Our favourite is a traditional Korean mom-and-pop shop called “The Soup Place.”
 You can get a traditional style Korean lunch (밥상 or bapsang) which includes soup, rice, and of course the amazing side dishes (반찬 or banchan).
 A lunch like this usually costs less than $7.
-Being in Seoul there are also plenty of options for western food but Korean food and street food are always more affordable and usually quicker to grab for lunch!
+Being in Seoul there are also plenty of options for Western food but Korean food and street food are always more affordable and usually quicker to grab for lunch!

 After lunch, I continue teaching kindergarten classes or my previously mentioned “prep” classes (time to prepare class material) for another two blocks.
 Then we enjoy our final break of the day as kindergarten students leave and our elementary students arrive.